-Under Rule 7015, Member firms may subscribe to Trading Ports used in Test Mode, which are trading ports available in primary market location in Carteret, NJ, that are exclusively used for testing purposes, at no cost.
+Under Chapter VIII of the Exchange's Pricing Schedule, Member firms may subscribe to Trading Ports used in Test Mode, which are trading ports available in primary market location in Carteret, NJ, that are exclusively used for testing purposes, at no cost.
 These ports may not be used for trading in securities in the System, but rather allow a member firm to test their systems prior to connecting to the live trading environment.
-Test Ports are identical to trading ports4 and share the same infrastructure, but are restricted to only allow order entry into the System in test symbols.
+Test Ports are identical in all respects to trading ports and share the same infrastructure, but are restricted to only allow order entry into the System in test symbols.
 A member firm may elect to designate a subscribed trading port as either in "production mode" or in "test mode."
 A Trading Port that is in production mode allows a member firm to send orders for execution on the Exchange system in the normal course.
 When a member firm changes a trading port's status to test mode, the Exchange will not allow normal order activity to occur through the port but rather it limits all order activity to test symbols.
-Under Rule 7015, member firms are assessed a monthly fee of \$500 per port for each trading port subscribed in production mode.
+Under Chapter VIII of the Exchange's Pricing Schedule, member firms are assessed a monthly fee of \$400 per port for each trading port subscribed in production mode.
 Member firms are not currently assessed a fee for Trading Ports used in Test Mode.

-E.g., FIX, RASH, and OUCH.
+&lt;sup>3 E.g., FIX, RASH, and OUCH.

 The Exchange has audited the use of Trading Ports used in Test Mode and found that a majority of Trading Ports used in Test Mode are not used for testing, but rather remain idle.
 The Exchange incurs costs associated with maintaining such ports, including costs incurred maintaining servers and their physical location, monitoring order activity, and other support.
-Accordingly, the Exchange is proposing to assess a fee of \$100 per port, per month.5 b.
+Accordingly, the Exchange is proposing to assess a fee of \$100 per port, per month.

+b.
 Statutory Basis

-The Exchange believes that its proposal is consistent with Section 6(b) of the Act6 in general, and furthers the objectives of Sections 6(b)(4) and 6(b)(5) of the Act7 in particular, in that it provides for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using any facility or system
+The Exchange believes that its proposal is consistent with Section 6(b) of the Act in general, and furthers the objectives of Sections 6(b)(4) and 6(b)(5) of the Act in particular, in that it provides for the equitable allocation of reasonable dues, fees and other charges among members and issuers and other persons using any facility or system which the Exchange operates or controls, and is not designed to permit unfair discrimination between customers, issuers, brokers, or dealers.